vossi1/lc256-computer/readme.md

 **Altera CPLD:**

-    To program the CPLD you need an USB-Blaster (clone) and the Altera Quartus II 13.0 SP1 Software.
+    To program the CPLD you need an USB-Blaster (clone) and Altera Quartus II 13.0 SP1 Software.
-    The web edition is free to download at Intel's website.
-Newer versions doesn't support the CPLD.
+    The web edition is free at Intel's website.
+Newer versions doesn't support this CPLD.

     You need the "Intel® Quartus® II Programmer and SignalTap II" at TAB "additional software" Install it on Windows 7 or 10.
 Connect your USB-blaster and install manual the driver from